rails/webpacker/README.md

 import 'assets/stylesheets/bar.sass'
 ```

 ## Deployment

 Webpacker hooks up a new `webpacker:compile` task to `assets:precompile`, which gets run whenever you run `assets:precompile`.
+If you are not using sprockets you
+can manually trigger `bundle exec rails webpacker:compile` during your app deploy.

 The `javascript_pack_tag` and `stylesheet_pack_tag` helper method will automatically insert the correct HTML tag for compiled pack.
 Just like the asset pipeline does it.
 By default the output will look like this in different environments,

 ```html
   <!-- In development mode with webpack-dev-server -->